Nudurupati Venkanna: Literary works

 Venkanna's important works are Andhra Bhasharnavamu, Parvathi Kalyanamu, Raghunathivamu, Mallupuranamu, Brhannayika Dandakamu and Tondaman Vamsavali.

 Andhra Bhasharnavamu is a comprehensive Telugu lexicon which is popular in the Tamil as well as Telugu country.
 It is composed of a total of 3 parts and is the biggest Telugu lexicon ever written.
 His Raghunathivamu is a Sanskrit work on Alankaras and dedicated to Venkanna's contemporary and patron Raghunatha Raya Tondaiman.
 Parvathi Kalyanamu is a Yakshagana on the marriage of Shiva and Parvathi while Mallupuranamu is a Telugu work on the Malla community, the only one of its kind.
 Brhannayika Dandakamu is a Telugu poem on Raghunatha Raya Tondaiman and is considered to be Venkanna's best composition.

 Tondaman Vamsavali

-The literary work for which Venkanna is most popular in the Tondaman Vamsavali, a 333 line poem on the history of the Tondaiman dynasty of Pudukkottai.
-Published in 1914, the vamsavali is considered to be the most comprehensive source of history on Pudukkottai.
+Venkanna is most celebrated for his literary masterpiece, the "Tondaman Vamsavali."
+This eloquent 333-line poem intricately captures the rich history of the Tondaiman dynasty in Pudukkottai.
+Published in 1914, the vamsavali stands as an unparalleled and exhaustive historical account, providing profound insights into the heritage of Pudukkottai.